Jury selected for Ghislaine Maxwell sex trafficking trial - NZ Herald

 Maxwell's lawyers and family say she was Epstein's pawn, now paying "a blood price" to satisfy public desire to see someone held accountable for his crimes.
 The wealthy, Oxford-educated Maxwell is the daughter of British newspaper magnate Robert Maxwell, who died in 1991 after falling off his yacht — named the Lady Ghislaine — near the Canary Islands.

 Robert Maxwell, whose holdings at the time included the New York Daily News, was facing allegations that he had illegally looted his businesses' pension funds.
-Ghislaine Maxwell holds US, British and French citizenships and was repeatedly denied bail in the run-up to her trial.
+Ghislaine Maxwell holds US, British and French citizenships and was repeatedly denied bail in the run-up to her trial. - AP